SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Modifying Constant Properties During Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The value of a constant property can be modified at any point during initialization,
+You can modify the value of a constant property at any point during initialization,
-as long as it is set to a definite value by the time initialization has finished.
+as long as it is set to a definite value by the time initialization finishes.

 .. note::